South Australia's 1921 Model 27L

 Update 122210: This car has been auctioned off in the past couple weeks...listed price was $60,000.
 IT was also noted that it was first purchased in Adelaide by Peter Waite of Urbrae, South Australia.
 It was also noted that it was fully restored in 1984 by Eric Rainsford.
 Current owner unknown.

 Update 042211: The Feb.
-1991, v8n12 issue of "The Autombile" (ISSN 0955-1328), U.K., has a several page article entitled "Battery-Powered Brougham, the story of a 1922 Milburn Light Electric, by Dennis Harrison".
+1991, v8n12 issue of "The Automobile" (ISSN 0955-1328), U.K., has a several page article entitled "Battery-Powered Brougham, the story of a 1922 Milburn Light Electric, by Dennis Harrison".
 This article is mostly educational/historical on early electrics and Milburn as lead-in to describing briefly this Australian car.
 There are also pictures showing the car as lowered.